Joc Pederson: Accolades

 In 2019, Pederson was inducted into the Jewish Sports Hall of Fame of Northern California.
 He was inducted into the Southern California Jewish Sports Hall of Fame in 2020.

 Personal life

-Pederson married longtime girlfriend Kelsey Williams in January 2018.
-They live in Studio City, California.
+Pederson married his longtime girlfriend, Kelsey Williams in January 2018.
+They lived in Studio City, California at the time, but sold their home in 2022.
+They are parents of 4 children.

 In October 2018, during the National League Championship Series between the Dodgers and the Milwaukee Brewers, their daughter was born.
 The couple's son was born a month before the Dodgers' 2020 World Series championship victory over the Tampa Bay Rays.
-He and his wife announced that they are currently expecting their third child in October 2022.
+He and his wife announced that they were expecting their third child in October 2022.